TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

          double

    Description
-         this floating point value will be used by the FORMS cObject to compensate the length of the form fields text and input.
+         This floating point value will be used by the FORMS cObject to compensate the length of the form fields text and input.

-         This feature is useful, if the page-option "smallFormFields" is set.
-         In that case Netscape renders form fields much longer than IE. If you want the two browsers to display the same size form fields, use a value of approx "0.6" for netscape-browsers.
+         This feature was useful, if the page-option "smallFormFields" (removed in TYPO3 6.0) was set.
+In that case Netscape rendered form fields much longer than IE. If you wanted the two browsers to display the same size form fields, you could use a value of approx "0.6" for netscape-browsers.

          **Example:**

          ::